HeardLibrary/digital-scholarship/computer/command-windows.md

 dir ..
 ```

 The first command should produce the same result as giving the `dir` command without any path.
-The second command should list the parent directory of your home folder (`users`).
+The second command should list the parent directory of your home folder (`Users`).
 You may have noticed in directory listings that `.` and `..` are included in the directory listing.

 These prefixes can be combined with other directory names to make more complicated paths.
 For example: